 What About Slow Torrents?

 Although you can take some steps to increase torrent speed, this problem is often related to the previously mentioned situation.
-What generally happens is that many people are downloading, but only a few seeding.
+What generally happens is that many people download, but only a few seed it.

 The Leecher Plague